-A stroke, also known as stroke , is when part of the brain loses its blood supply and the part of the body of brain cells deprived of blood stops working.
+A stroke, also known as stroke, is when part of the brain loses its blood supply and the amount of the body of brain cells deprived of blood stops working.

-This loss of blood supply can be ischemic due to lack of blood or hemorrhagic flow due to hemorrhage in brain tissue.
+This loss of blood supply can be ischemic due to lack of blood or hemorrhagic flow due to bleeding in brain tissue.

 There are opportunities to treat ischemic strokes, but that treatment should be started in the first hours after the signs of a stroke begin.

 The patient, family, or bystanders should call the doctor and activate emergency medical services immediately in case of suspicion of a stroke.

 A transient ischemic attack (TIA or mini-stroke) describes a short-term ischemic stroke where the symptoms resolve spontaneously.

 This situation also requires an emergency evaluation to minimize the risk of a future stroke.